ITRUSST/ITRUSST.github.io/documentation/equipment.md

 # equipment
 *Purpose: To establish recommendations and guidelines for equipment supporting focused ultrasonic neuromodulation, including primarily quality assurance and output checks, requirements for information and logging, as well as calibration and characterisation, (and a roadmap for future development and use).*

+## short-term goals
+- To provide a hierarchy of equipment checks
+- To provide guidance on performing regular consistency checks on equipment

+## 1 year goals (06/2022)
+- To continue discussion and provide guidance on the safe operation of equipment
+- To outline information needed to define source parameters for modelling purposes (in collaboration with the Planning focus group)

 ## members

 | First   name | Last   name | Primary   affiliation          | Country |